Remko Pasveer

-Remko Jurian Pasveer (born 8 November 1983) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Ajax.
+Remko Jurian Pasveer (born 8 November 1983) is a Dutch professional footballer who plays as a goalkeeper for Eredivisie club Twente.

 Club career

 Twente

 Pasveer started playing football at local SC Enschede.
 He then moved to FC Twente, where he was reserve goalkeeper from 2003 to 2006, behind Cees Paauwe and Sander Boschker.

 Heracles Almelo

-In the summer of 2006 he left for Heracles Almelo, where he initially again had a role as backup goalkeeper, now behind Martin Pieckenhagen.
+In the summer of 2006, he left for Heracles Almelo, where he initially again had a role as backup goalkeeper, now behind Martin Pieckenhagen.
 In the 2008–09 and 2009–10 seasons, Pasveer was sent on loan to Go Ahead Eagles, who at the time played in the second-tier Eerste Divisie.
 After a difficult start, he grew into a fan favourite in Deventer.
 For the 2010–11 season, Pasveer returned to Heracles, this time to in the role as starting goalkeeper.
 He remained as starter for four years, after which he decided not to sign a contract extension.